 Since LACCD student email addresses use Microsoft Outlook, all LACCD students already have a free Microsoft OneDrive account, which can be accessed from the Office 365 web app where Outlook lives.

 USB storage devices are still an option for file transfer at the computer lab, but it is much more of a risk, according to Henderson.
+If students want to transfer safely and securely, they have the option to use file transfer services such as Digital Pigeon and others in order to gain access to their vital files on a public computer.

 “If students are going to use these devices, they should get them checked and always make sure their computers are updated with antivirus software to prevent this in the future,” Henderson said.